The Murder of Meredith Kercher

 - that Meredith's time of death (TOD) must be set taking into account the time witnesses heard a piercing scream.

-While the appeals court was not bound by Cassation to accept all of these facts, they would have needed to provide accurate, sound and logical reasoning for rejecting them, which Hellmann had failed to do.
+While the appeals court was not bound by Cassation to accept any of these facts, they would have needed to provide accurate, sound and logical reasoning for rejecting them, which Hellmann had failed to do.

-On January 30, 2014, the Appeals Court upheld the original convictions of Knox and Sollecito.
+On January 30, 2014, the Appeals Court of Florence upheld the original convictions of Knox and Sollecito.
 It confirmed their prison sentences as 25 years for the murder charge, with Knox receiving an extra 3.5 years for the calunnia offence regarding her false accusation of Patrick Lumumba.

 RIP, Meredith Kercher